La. Guard assists at new Baton Rouge COVID-19 testing sites

-Louisiana National Guard Soldiers assist state authorities at four new COVID-19 testing sites, like this one at LSU’s Alex Box Stadium, in order to better assist communities where there has been a recent uptick in the level of new cases and hospitalizations, Baton Rouge, Louisiana, July 7, 2020.
+In order to preregister and get the results after testing, go to www.doineedacovid19test.com

+“It feels great to get out to the site and actually help the community,” said Spc.
+Kevin Byoune, a plumber with the 1022nd Engineer Vertical Construction Company, 225th Engineer Brigade.
+“To get that positive feedback from the community showing us their appreciation for being here, it always gives us that extra motivation to do as much as we can.”

 While having provided support to over 30 testing sites from the beginning of the response, Louisiana Guardsmen aided in the testing of nearly 108,100 citizens to date.

-(U.S. Air National Guard photo by Master Sgt.
-Toby M. Valadie)
+“Although the operations are different from hurricanes or floods, we still have the same goal … we are here to assist the community and to show them that the National Guard will always be there to answer the call,” said Sgt.
+Demontray Dorsey with the 1022nd.
+“It’s our duty to be here to assist in any capacity.”

+In order to assist civil authorities, the LANG is ensuring the health and safety of its Soldiers and Airmen.
+The LANG is actively taking steps to support health protection in order to maintain mission readiness, such as: limiting non mission-specific travel, educating and enforcing strict CDC-recommended hygiene measures, and monitoring Guardsmen’s temperature readings and overall health daily.

 |Date Taken: